maxydev/maxydev/README.md

 # 💫 About Me:

 🔭 I’m currently working on web development with Python. <br>
-🌱 I’m currently learning bass fishing!<br>
+🌱 I’m currently learning bass fishing and RUST!<br>
 💬 Ask me about space!<br>
-⚡ Fun fact
+☀️ Fun fact, the Sun is Earth's closest star.

 # 💻 Tech Stack: